Givens Price: Arizona Cardinals

 After going undrafted in the 2016 NFL draft, Price signed with the Arizona Cardinals on May 2, 2016.
-He was released during final cuts on September 3, 2016 and was signed to the Cardinals' practice squad the next day.
-On December 14, 2016, he was promoted to the active roster.
+He was released during final cuts on September 3, and was re-signed to the Cardinals' practice squad the following day.
+On December 14, Price was promoted to the active roster.
 He made his professional debut during Week 17 against the Los Angeles Rams.

 On September 2, 2017, Price was waived by the Cardinals.
 He re-signed to the practice squad on September 12.
-He was released two days later.
-He was re-signed to the practice squad on October 11, 2017.
-He was released on October 24, 2017.
+Price was released two days later.
+He was re-signed to the practice squad on October 11, but was released again on October 24.

 Washington Redskins

 On October 31, 2017, Price was signed to the Washington Redskins' practice squad.
-He was released on November 8, 2017.
+He was released by the Redskins on November 8.

 Tampa Bay Buccaneers

 On November 22, 2017, Price was signed to the Tampa Bay Buccaneers' practice squad.
 He signed a reserve/future contract with the Buccaneers on January 3, 2018.

-On September 1, 2018, Price was waived by the Buccaneers.
+On September 1, Price was waived by the Buccaneers.